Welcome

 Come Visit Us!

-The Sebastian Area Historical Museum is open Tuesdays, Wednesdays and Thursdays and the 1st. and 3rd.
-Saturday of the month with a volunteer staff ready to welcome you, answer your questions and explain exhibits and artifacts.
+The Sebastian Area Historical Museum is open Tuesdays, Thursdays and Saturdays with a volunteer staff ready to welcome you, answer your questions and explain exhibits and artifacts.
 Come visit us and watch history come alive.
-Call 772 581-1380 to schedule an appointment.
+Call 772 581-1380 to schedule an appointment if our regular days are not convenient.

 Board Members